gh-pullbot/discord-bot/README.md

 **MAKE SURE THE KEY IS CORRECT, OTHERWISE THE BOT WILL NOT RECOGNIZE YOUR DISCORD SERVER.**

-**Before running the bot, please make sure to follow this link and approve the bot's entry to your Discord server.
+**7) Before running the bot, please make sure to follow this link and approve the bot's entry to your Discord server.
 Replace CID with your [client id located here](http://prntscr.com/n4z8ts)**

 https://discordapp.com/api/oauth2/authorize?client_id=CID&permissions=36707584&scope=bot

-**Finally, to run the bot:**
+**8) Finally, to run the bot:**

 > python3 app.py

 **You should see a message [like this](http://prntscr.com/n4yrzt)**

+NOTE: From what I understand, the bot needs to be properly approved via the OAuth2 link BEFORE running on the server.
+I am not sure about this.

 # Usage
 NOTE: Please do not use a command while the bot is speaking.
 It will crash due to OPUS limitations with Discord.